jhpyle/docassemble/_docs/interviews.md

 ## How you run a **docassemble** interview

-You start the interview by going to a URL.
+You start the interview by going to its URL.
 In the case of the interview linked from the [demonstration page], you can get to the interview by doing: